Vadlamudi04/ASIC_DESIGN/README.md

    But we are interested in main section of the program so type : /main
 3. **Obseravtion:**

-   There are x lines of opcode in the main section.
+   There are 12 lines of opcode in the main section.

 ### Results:

-1. There are x lines of opcode in the main section for O1.
+1. There are 15 lines of opcode in the main section for O1.
-2. There are x lines of opcode in the main section for Ofast.
+2. There are 12 lines of opcode in the main section for Ofast.
-3. There are x lines of opcode in the main section for O2.
+3. There are 12 lines of opcode in the main section for O2.
-4. There are x lines of opcode in the main section for O3.
+4. There are 12 lines of opcode in the main section for O3.

-**Hence The compilation in the Ox procedure is optimised**
+**Hence The compilation in the O1 procedure is the one which takes most number of instructions.**

 ### Resources: